zhibailin/MasteringEnglish/README.md

 it's the ability to have credits and __debits__ of other people's time.

 If I do my job right and create value for society, society says,"Oh, thank you.
 We __own you something__ in the future for the work that you did.
+Here's a little IOU.
+Let's call it money.